Kyle-Crow/aavantage/README.md

 ```
 # Examples

-The following examples demonstrate some of the most common uses of `aavantage`, including downloading stock and cryptocurrency data, searching for ticker symbols, and browsing the financial instruments supported by Alpha Vantage.
+The following examples demonstrate some of the most common uses of `aavantage`, including downloading stock and cryptocurrency data, searching for ticker symbols, and listing supported markets and cryptocurrencies by Alpha Vantage.

 ## Import U.S. Stock Data

 This example downloads the complete daily price history for Ford Motor Company (`F`).
-The `full` option requests the complete historical dataset available from Alpha Vantage.
 After the data are imported, the `describe` command displays the variables created by `aavantage`.

 ```stata
 . aavantage stock F, full clear